Microsoft/IntuneDocs.tr-tr/intune/device-compliance-get-started.md

 Remember that you need to implement conditional access policies in addition to compliance policies in order for access to company resources to be blocked.--->

 ## <a name="prerequisites"></a>Önkoşullar

-Cihaz uyumluluk ilkelerini kullanmak için şunlar gereklidir:
+Cihaz uyumluluk ilkelerini kullanmak için emin olun:

 - Aşağıdaki abonelikleri kullanın: